hikaru7719/tinyrouter/README.md

 # TinyRouter

-TinyRouter is HTTP routing library to study routing algorithm.
+TinyRouter is a HTTP routing library to lean routing algorithm.
 This library is so simple and small.
 But this is not for using at production.

 TinyRouter can only do path base routing.